Leo Kereselidze: World War I, Georgian independence, and another exile

+Shortly after the breakout of World War I, Kereselidze approached Gisbert von Romberg (1866-1939), German ambassador to Switzerland, and requested German support for Georgia's independence.
+Starting a revolution in the Caucasus was framed as a means of going after Russia, an enemy of Germany, which interested the German side.
+Soon the Committee of Independent Georgia was founded, with Kereselidze becoming one of its early members.

-In 1914, at the eve of World War I, the Committee moved to Germany and sought the German aid in restoring the independence of Georgia from Russia.
-Kereselidze led a military unit of Georgian volunteers, the Georgian Legion, which fought on the German side and was transferred to the Ottoman–Russian Caucasus front.
-Kereselidze tried to negotiate an alliance with the Ottoman Empire, but refused to accept its suzerainty over a potentially independent Georgia.
-He was subsequently promoted to major general, but the Legion was disbanded due to his disagreement with the Ottoman government.
+During WWI, Kereselidze led a military unit of Georgian volunteers, the Georgian Legion, which fought on the German side and was transferred to the Ottoman–Russian Caucasus front.
+Kereselidze tried but failed to find common ground with the German-allied Ottoman Empire and he refused to accept Ottoman suzerainty over a potentially independent Georgia.
+He was subsequently promoted to major general, but the Legion was eventually disbanded due to ongoing disagreement with the Ottoman government.
 Kereselidze was then involved in diplomacy between Georgians and Germans, and staging subversions against the Russian troops.

-After the collapse of the Russian armies in the Caucasus and the proclamation of Georgian independence in May 1918, Kereselidze was able to his own country and helped create national army divisions.
-From 1918 to 1921 he served in the armed forces of the Democratic Republic of Georgia.
-In 1919 he became a military representative in North Caucasian Emirate.
+After the collapse of the Russian armies in the Caucasus, Kereselidze's lifelong dream became a reality with the proclamation of Georgian independence in May 1918.
+He was able to return to his homeland and, along with numerous other members of the now-defunct Georgian Legion, joined the armed forces of the Democratic Republic of Georgia.

 The 1921 Red Army invasion of Georgia forced him into exile to Germany where he was among the founding members and a secretary general of the right-leaning nationalist organization Tetri Giorgi.

-In 1923, Kreselidze's younger brother, Jason Kereselidze, who had stayed behind in Georgia, was executed by the Soviets.
+In 1923, Kereselidze's younger brother, Jason Kereselidze, who had stayed behind in Georgia, was executed by the Soviets.

+Final years

 Not long before his death, Kereselidze helped establish a new political organization of Georgian émigrés, the Union of Georgian Traditionalists.
 His revolutionary career is the subject of a fictionalized biography Unending Battle (London, 1934) by the British army officer and writer Harold Courtenay Armstrong (1891–1943).

+On November 23, 1943, during one of the Allied bombings of Berlin, a shell hit the house in which Leo Kereselidze lived, killing him along with numerous other residents.
+His unique library and personal archive also perished.
+One manuscript survived, titled "For what purpose did Georgia seek Russian rule?
+The history of the Georgian uprising against Russian rule during the first quarter of the 19th century.
+March-May, 1929.
+Nice".

+Kereselidze was survived by one daughter, Maryam.
+There is a street named after him in Tbilisi.